 Socioeconomic status and attitudes toward inequality

-Most of the studies point out that individual socioeconomic position is an important predicting factor of attitudes towards in.
+Most of the studies point out that individual socioeconomic position is an important predicting factor of attitudes towards economic inequality.
 This has been explained mainly – but not exclusively, by self-interested motivations on the expected desirability of market-based distributions over state-based redistribution among the socioeconomically advantaged groups (Lindh and McCall, 2020).
 To this extent, higher-status individuals, with higher educational credentials in better-paying and secure labor market positions, are less likely to challenge market-based distribution, as they justify to a greater extent that access to welfare should be determined by one's ability to pay, compared to those with disadvantaged labor market positions (Svallfors, 2007).

 Empirically, it has been consistently demonstrated that those in socioeconomically advantaged positions endorse the idea that those with higher incomes should be able to pay more for better social services in the domains of education (Lee and Stacey, 2023), healthcare (Immergut and Schneider, 2020; von dem Knesebeck et al., 2016) and old age pensions (Castillo et al., 2024).
 Similarly, Lindh (2015) argues that upper-class individuals support market-based social service distribution because they benefit from systems that align with their financial independence, without relying on public support.
 In contrast, working-class individuals, often dependent on public services, prefer equitable access rather than market-driven systems.
 Hereby, market-based social insurance and services can be appealing to higher-income individuals as an alternative, as they involve no redistribution (Busemeyer and Iversen, 2020).
 From a self-interest perspective, it has been shown that higher-income and educated individuals, who often benefit from market-based distributions, are more likely to view income inequality as fair and merit-based (Kluegel et al., 1999; Svallfors, 2007).
 Also, higher educational credentials are associated with greater acceptance of meritocratic ideals and the belief that the market rewards personal achievement (Castillo, Madero-Cabib, and Salamovich, 2013; Castillo et al., 2024) as well as more financial stability given their highly valuable skills in the labor market (Häusermann, Kurer, and Schwander, 2015).